How to Make a Bow Out of Ribbon in 4 Easy Steps

 Once you've made the bunny ears, cross the right loop over the left loop, creating a third small loop where the bases meet.
 Make sure the tails are equal lengths and flat.
 This will help when it comes time to trim your simple bow.

 Related: How to Make a Bow for a Wreath

 Step 3: Fold Loops

 Fold what is now the left loop down behind the right loop and through the bottom loop.

 Step 4: Trim Bow

 Pull the top loops taut to form a knot in the center of the bow.
 Trim the tails and notch the ends.
-Tug gently on the loops of the bow and tails to even out each side.
-Finesse your bow to any size and shape you like.
+Tug gently on the loops of the bow and tails to even out each side, then finesse your bow to any size and shape you like.
 It's OK if it doesn't look perfect, you can always pull the bow apart and start again!
 Once you've mastered how to make a bow out of ribbon, try making another handmade bow to add the finishing touch to wrapped gifts.

 Related: How to Make a Gorgeous Florist Bow